 Hopefully, a physician performing an IME will come to the same conclusions as your own doctor.
 However, this doesn’t always happen.

 Sometimes, an IME report will indicate the initial findings were inaccurate.
 In this case, a claimant may not be able to recover as much compensation as they sought originally.

 However, you do have the right to challenge the IME report.
 Having legal representation will bolster your efforts.
 There are various ways an attorney can potentially challenge an IME.
 For example, they can point out that the doctor performing the IME may have an incentive to side with the insurance company.

 You may be able to get a second opinion if your lawyer can demonstrate that you deserve one.
 It’s generally possible to request second opinions when circumstances warrant.

-This is one of several reasons it’s wise to hire an attorney when filing a workers’ compensation claim in Florida.
+This is one of several reasons it’s wise to hire a personal injury attorney when filing a workers’ compensation claim in Florida.
 An insurer may employ a range of tactics to avoid paying you what you deserve.
 You need to protect yourself with the help of a legal professional.

 Contact the Pinellas County Personal Injury Law Firm Of Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for Help